 With multiple contacts in different businesses it doesn’t take much for the links in the chain to start breaking down.
 Working with one company for the whole integrated warehouse and distribution operation are often an enormous benefit when the unexpected happens.
 Ownership, accountability and responsibility will therefore only sit in one place also as there being just one number to call if things fail or indeed if you need more work!

 Using a single integrated warehousing and distribution supplier as against separate suppliers means simpler purchasing processes, fewer credit checks and less paperwork (such as purchase orders and invoices), as well as fewer phone calls, emails and faxes.

-Consolidating your logistics with one supplier can also offer you more influence over how your services are delivered, potentially opening the door to customised solutions tailored to your exact needs.
+Consolidating your logistics with one supplier can also offer you more influence over how your services are delivered, potentially opening the door to customized solutions tailored to your exact needs.

 Single sourcing has well documented benefits including those mentioned above.
 Using an integrated supplier of warehousing and distribution services should end in greater levels of efficiency, better service and fewer room for failure.

 It is not universally true and quality of service should always be weighed up against price.
-It depends what your requirements are and what factors you prioritise when agreeing your supplier contracts.
+It depends what your requirements are and what factors you priorities when agreeing your supplier contracts.